Phishing Email Messages

 When you do this, it notifies Google who will report it to the authorities and also mark the message as spam automatically for other folks who receive it.

 Finally, if you have responded to a phishing message, please contact the Help Desk immediately.
-ETS can assist you in resetting your password and ensuring access to your account is secured.
+Tech Services can assist you in resetting your password and ensuring access to your account is secured.

 Example of a Phishing Message Using Google Drive